cchihw/NSC_final/report.md

 ![](pic/ingress_4.png)

 In the next, the case if the packet is ingress from the internal network and not sent from the specific port.
 The switch will first put source IP address and port number together into a hash value, then check if the hash value is in the register `ip_port_to_out`.
-If the corresponding port number is 0, which means this is a new {IP, port} pair, the switch will assign a unique port number to the packet, and store the mapping IP address and source port number to register `out_in_IP` and `out_in_port`, and store the mapping between the hash value and the unique port number to the register `ip_port_to_out`.
+If the corresponding port number is `0`, which means this is a new `{IP, port}` pair, the switch will assign a unique port number to the packet, and store the mapping IP address and source port number to register `out_in_IP` and `out_in_port`, and store the mapping between the hash value and the unique port number to the register `ip_port_to_out`.
 Then the source IP address will be translated to the public IP address, and the source port number will be translated to the unique port number.
-If the corresponding port number is not 0, which means this {IP,port} pair has been assigned a unique port number, the switch will translate the source IP address to the public IP address, and use this unique port number as the source port number.
-By the way, if the port number is larger than 65500, the port number will be reset to 10000.
+If the corresponding port number is not `0`, which means this `{IP,port}` pair has been assigned a unique port number, the switch will translate the source IP address to the public IP address, and use this unique port number as the source port number.
+By the way, if the port number is larger than `65500`, the port number will be reset to `10000`.
+After the unique port number is assigned, the action 'register_modify' will be applied to update the register.

 ![](pic/ingress_5.png)